 - Respiratory illness

 - Risk of stroke

 “I’m very thankful for my smile back.”

-Stop Gum Disease in Its Tracks With Effective Treatment
+Stop Gum Disease in Its Tracks With Effective Treatment in Seattle

 Practicing dentistry for over 25 years and a Diplomate of the American Board of Periodontology, an elite status only earned by 10 percent of U.S. periodontists, Dr. Darrin Rapoport proudly provides a variety of services to treat all stages of gum disease.
 Such treatments include:

 Dr. Rapoport On KOMO News 4 Talking About Periodontitis

 Dr. Rapoport Talks About Tips When Brushing Your Teeth

 Gum disease is a very serious health condition, the symptoms of which are not normal and should receive prompt evaluation.
 Contact our periodontal office today to reserve your gum disease evaluation and consultation with Dr. Rapoport.